|

 Thales's Lightweight Multi-role Missile (LMM) possible Future Anti-Surface Guided Weapon

-The Future Anti-Surface Guided Weapon (FASGW) is intended to meet this requirement and hence ensure the Royal Navy maintains its Anti-Surface Warfare (ASuW) attack capability well into the next century.
+The Future Anti-Surface Guided Weapon (FASGW) is intended to meet the requirement for the Royal Navy to maintains its Anti-Surface Warfare (ASuW) attack capability well into the middle part of the next century.

-FASGW will provide the most cost-effective ASuW delivery system to meet the perceived threat of Fast Attack Craft (FAC) and to help establish Sea Control/Sea Denial within the area of operations (including the littoral).
+FASGW will provide the most cost-effective ASuW delivery system to meet the perceived threat of missile firing Fast Attack Craft (FAC) and to help establish sea control/sea denial within the area of operations (including the littoral) and on relatively undefended coastal targets.

 Photo Copyright Thales